vye123/DisasterResponse/README.md

 >   o DisasterResponse.db \# database that has cleaned data

+\- img \# This directory includes all the origianl image files I captured

+\- Media  \# This directory includes all the image files used in README

 \- Models

 >   o train_classifier.py \# Python code to build the model